faizmuhammad12/Euler-Maruyama-Simulation/README.md

 # Euler-Maruyama-Simulation

-Simulation used for Benedictine University's MATH2260, project titled "Applications of Stochastic Differential Equation in Physics and their Numerical Solutions via Computer Simulations"
+Simulation used for Benedictine University's MATH2260, project titled "Applications of Stochastic Differential Equations in Physics and their Numerical Solutions via Computer Simulations"